How to Beat an Escape Room

 Going into the game you need to know that not every group will be able to complete the objective and escape the room.
 I don’t know of a single escape room that has a 100% success rate.
 But, as long as you tried your hardest and had fun with your friends/family/co-workers, that’s all that really matters.
 It’s like going to an arcade, you probably won’t win all the games but, you’ll still have fun!

-We hope to see you using these tips to escape from our 5 available games at Live Action Escapes!
+We hope to see you using these tips on how to beat an escape room on one (or more) of our 5 available games at Live Action Escapes!